Frequently asked questions about Flu and Flu Vaccines

 Each flu season, all vaccines are prepared to the latest WHO specifications;

-It is recommended that trivalent (three-strain) vaccines for use in the 2017-2018 influenza season (northern hemisphere winter) contain the following:
+Four-strain (quadrivalent) vaccines for the 2018-2019 influenza season (northern hemisphere winter) contain the following:

 You can find the full WHO flu vaccination strain specifications here

-Flu vaccinations are 70-80% effective, provided that there is a good match between the strains used to make the vaccine, and the strains of flu that are going around.
+Flu vaccinations are typically 70-80% effective, as long as there is a good match between the strains used to make the vaccine, and the strains of flu that are going around.
 There are very sophisticated systems in place for monitoring strains of flu around the world, so it is increasingly possible to predict which strains are most likely to cause trouble.
 Protection is excellent against the strains from which the vaccine is made, and even if you catch the flu, the illness will almost certainly be milder than if you had not been vaccinated.
+Having a 4-strain vaccine increases the probability of a good match, and the enhanced vaccine now being offered to over-65s (who may have a reduced immune response to standard vaccines) should increase effectiveness in that age group.

-The best time to be vaccinated is between late September and December, ready for the winter.
+The best time to be vaccinated is between late September and December, ready for the winter, ideally sooner rather than later.
 If you wait until there is a flu epidemic in progress, it may not otherwise be possible for you to get good protection quickly enough.

 If you have specific questions about you own medical history and circumstances, we’ll do our best to help when you come in for your jab.
 For general information, see our links page.

 Only to the particular strain of flu that caused the infection.
 The virus changes over time, and new strains appear.
-Protection from past infection or previous vaccination is unreliable – the most effective way of increasing your protection is to be vaccinated every year.
+Protection from past infection or previous vaccination is unreliable – the most effective way of increasing your protection is to be vaccinated every year with the current vaccine.

 The benefits of vaccination to healthy, working adults and their employers are well-established: vaccination cuts the risk of ‘flu by approximately 70-80%, and reduces time off work from colds and flu by forty three per cent.
 Each winter, up to one third of British adults may suffer from flu, and one third of sufferers become ill enough to visit their doctor.
 For companies and organizations, the potential benefits are even greater than the benefits to the individual: respiratory viruses can spread easily within any large group of people, working together and sharing facilities on the same site.
 It is to everyone’s advantage that as many people as possible within the same organization should be protected.